Vegetable and Barley Soup

 • The soup thickens quite a bit on standing as the barley absorbs the liquid, so add extra broth or water if you want to thin it out a bit when you’re reheating it in the microwave or on the stove.

-How to make vegetable barley soup
+What to serve with vegetable barley soup

 bowl of vegetable barley soup beside bread p